Apodini/PallidorGenerator/README.md

 ```swift
 .package(url: "https://github.com/tum-aweink/PallidorGenerator.git", .branch("master"))
 ```
-Because `PallidorGenerator` is currently under active development, there is no guarantee for source-stability.
+Since `PallidorGenerator` is currently under active development, there is no guarantee for source-stability.

 ## Usage
 To get started with `PallidorGenerator` you first need to create an instance of it, providing the path to the directory in which the source files are located, as well as the path to the location of the migration guide: